 After the war St. Mary’s held a large congregation thanks to the growing activities in the port of Rotterdam and many Anglo-Dutch marriages.
 The Church and the Mission to Seamen flourished not only at the Pieter de Hoochweg, but also in the new Seamen’s Clubs in Pernis and Schiedam.

-In the 50’s the stained glass windows in the Lady’s Chapel were donated and a peal of bells were placed.
+In the 50’s the stained glass windows in the Lady’s Chapel and Sanctuary were donated and a peal of bells was placed in the bell tower.

 A milestone in St. Mary’s history is no doubt the visit of HM Queen Elizabeth II and HRH Prince Philip together with HM Queen Juliana, Prince Bernhard and the Princesses Beatrix and Irene to commemorate the 250th anniversary of St. Mary’s Church in Rotterdam in 1958.